alberlau/DB2Code/README.md

   - __exportFile__ file to export metadata, which later can be imported from that file, instead of fetching from DB
   - __importFile__ metadata file previously exported with exportFile, which can be used as source of metadata
 - __baseDir__ where to output generated source, can be ${project.baseDir}
+- __generatorStrategy__ how generator manages outputs, into single file or multiple per table files.
+Options: SINGLE_FILE or CLASS_PER_TABLE, default to CLASS_PER_TABLE.
+- __singleResultName__ the name of the output generated file if generatorStrategy is SINGLE_FILE.
+Otherwise ignored.
 - __targetFolder__ where to put sources under baseDir, can be target/generated-sources
 - __targetPackage__ what package should be used for generated classes
 - __ext__ extension for generated files, defaults to .java
 - __dateImpl__ what java date implementation should be used: UTIL_DATE or LOCAL_DATE
+- __typeMapFile__ type mapping file to use.
+Default is /type-mappings/java-type-map.properties.
+There is available dbml-type-map.properties file on same location, or you can define your own.
 - __includeGenerationInfo__ should info about generation be included?
 Defaults to false

 You can customize generation template, by providing __templates__ list: